Banana Nutella Cake

 You can easily make this banana nutella cake, cover your sheet pan with foil, and bring it wherever you’re headed!

-Banana, while common in breads, isn’t an expected cake flavor.
-The ripened banana keeps this cake nice and moist, while adding in some delicious banana flavor.
+The ripened bananas add extra moisture and just the right about of banana flavor.
 Buttermilk provides the perfect slightly tang, and a handful of miniature chocolate chips adds just a little crunch and bite of chocolate.

 More Nutella Desserts: